ADI: Adversarial Dominating Inputs in Vertical Federated Learning Systems: Uncover ADIs with Greybox Fuzzing

-This section designs greybox fuzz testing to uncover ADIs without \sd\ but under the collaboration with \mb\ for in-house security assessment.
-Many studies have examined the use of (fuzz) testing to find inputs that can manipulate DNN model predictions~\cite{Peideepxplore,10.1145/3293882.3330579}.
-Nonetheless, we investigate a fresh design point --- \textit{efficient and privacy-preserving fuzz testing in VFL scenarios.}
+This section designs greybox fuzzing to uncover ADIs for VFL vulnerability assessment without using \sd\ but under the collaboration with \mb.
+Many studies have examined using testing to find inputs that can manipulate DNN predictions~\cite{Peideepxplore,10.1145/3293882.3330579}.
+Nonetheless, we investigate a novel design point --- \textit{efficient and privacy-preserving fuzz testing in VFL.}